 - Get down in Dublin - Most people who visit Ireland spend time in its capital city, Dublin.
 Dublin is synonymous with fun.
 Fans of Ireland’s most famous export (Guinness) will find no shortage of pubs that claim to pour the city’s best pint.
 The city’s Georgian architecture, music and “craic” have made Dublin one of Europe’s most popular locations.

-- Cork – Cork is a bustling city nestled on Ireland’s south coast.
+- Spot Whales in Cork – Cork is a bustling city nestled on Ireland’s south coast.
 Originally a maritime hub, Cork is now a cosmopolitan university city filled with cheap eats and a lively nightlife.
 Surfing and whale watching are popular here.

-- The Ring of Kerry – Also known as the Iveragh Peninsula, this is one of the most well-trodden tourist trails in Ireland.
+- Drive along the Ring of Kerry – Also known as the Iveragh Peninsula, this is one of the most well-trodden tourist trails in Ireland.
 The Ring of Kerry is filled with winding coast roads, lakes, mountainous terrain and historical forts.
 Photogenic is an understatement for this area.

-- St. Patrick’s Day – March 17th is probably the best day of the year to be in Ireland.
-St. Patrick is Ireland’s patron Saint and, as legend goes, drove all the snakes out of the country.
-To celebrate, everyone gests incredibly drunk.
+- Party on St. Patrick’s Day – March 17th is probably the best day of the year to be in Ireland.
+St. Patrick is Ireland’s patron Saint and, as legend goes, he drove all the snakes out of the country.
+To celebrate, everyone gets incredibly drunk.
 Whether you believe the legend or not, this is the biggest party of the year in which everyone is Irish.
 The biggest parade takes place in Dublin.

-- Blarney Castle – Home to the famous Blarney Stone, Blarney Castle sits just outside Cork.
+- Kiss the Blarney Stone- Home to the famous Blarney Stone, Blarney Castle sits just outside Cork.
 Visitors flock to see the Stone, which is said to bestow eloquence on all those who kiss it.

-- Cliffs of Moher – The magnificent Cliffs of Moher are a must see for fans of outstanding natural beauty.
+- Admire the Cliffs of Moher – The magnificent Cliffs of Moher are a must-see for fans of outstanding natural beauty.
 The view from the rugged cliff tops attract close to a million visitors every year.

-- John F Kennedy Arboretum – Located in County Wexford, this garden is home to over 4,500 species of trees and shrubs.
-There are several tea rooms, a visitors center, and a picnic area.
+- Walk through the John F Kennedy Arboretum – Located in County Wexford, this garden is home to over 4,500 species of trees and shrubs.
+There are several tea rooms, a visitors’ center, and a picnic area.
 During the summer, there is also a little train that runs through the park.

 - Visit the Aran islands – Less than an hour off of the mainland lies the wild beauty of these non-contemporary islands.
 Here you can get around by bus, bike, or pony trap, whilst you see the various heritage sights, ruins, castles, and more.
 Tobar Einne and O’Briens Castle are the two major attractions to see.

-- Ulster Museum – Just a stone throw away from the Botanical Gardens in Belfast, this museum is host to an odd collection of artifacts and reveals the interesting history of Northern Ireland.
+- Go Back in Time at Ulster Museum – Just a stone throw away from the Botanical Gardens in Belfast, this museum is host to an odd collection of artifacts and reveals the interesting history of Northern Ireland.
 There is even an exhibit on local wildlife.
 It is nice to have tea in the café as well.